Player1UK/dosbox-debugger/README.md

 Labels and call labels are identified and shown, along with callers.

-New disassembled code entries are added when their address is referenced, either manually or via indirect jumps.
+Disassembled code entries are added recursively when their address is referenced, either manually or via indirect jumps.

 The whole code section is shown, split into segments.